tyiannak/deep_audio_features/combine/README.md

 - model_paths:
     List of paths for pretained CNN models to use for feature extraction

+- download_models (boolean):
+    If true the missing models will be downloaded

+- google_drive_ids (list of strings):
+    List containing the ids of the google drive files

 - n_components:
     Number of components to use for PCA on the CNN features, for each model